-When the staff position is reported for the first time or when the work contract is changed, add the work contract or equivalent agreement to the "Report annexes" (figure 17).
-Make sure that information about the responsibilities related to the project is included in the work contract or job description.
+When the staff position is reported for the first time or when the work contract is changed, add the employment document (work contract or equivalent agreement) to the "Report annexes" (figure 19).
+Make sure that information about the responsibilities related to the project is included in the employment document.
+In case the person is already employed by the organisation and has valid work contract, tasks related to the project can be defined in the annex to the existing employment document.
+Both employment document and annex must be attached in the report.
 Add the staff position to the file name or to the "description".

-Figure 17 When the staff position is reported for the first time or when the work contract is changed, add work contract or equivalent agreement to the "Report annexes".
+Figure 19.
+When the staff position is reported for the first time or when the work contract is changed, add work contract or equivalent agreement to the "Report annexes".